You are not alone

 NSPCC

-The NSPCC has created a new webpage with information and advice for parents or carers who are worried a child or young person may be struggling with their mental health or has anxiety about Coronavirus.
+The NSPCC has a webpage with information and advice for parents or carers who are worried a child or young person may be struggling with their mental health or has anxiety.
 The webpage includes information on: talking about feelings and worries; keeping in touch and balancing screen time; ways to create structure and routine; and helping to give children a sense of control.

 Childline